appsome-solutions/rwd-utils/README.md

 ### useRWD()

 useRWD() is a hook that gives us information if given breakpoint is fulfilled or not with `less` than or `more` than an object.
-Additionaly, we can directly read width value with it.
+Additionally, we can directly read width value with it.

 Like example below shows: